 During the tour, you’ll be able to experience the mesmerizing rock formations of Nanya.
 You’ll also see plenty of capes and bays along the way that adds to Taiwan’s picturesque reputation.

-The thriving nightlife in Taipei is one you need to experience, and be sure to put some money aside for a shop-till-you-drop experience – needless to stay, keep some space aside in your travel bag for all the added extras!
+The thriving nightlife in Taipei is one you need to experience, and be sure to put some money aside for a shop-till-you-drop experience.
+Needless to say, keep some space aside in your travel bag for all the added extras too!

 The cultural experiences are more than abundant and the natural surrounds make for some great exploratory adventures!

-If you’re planning a trip to Taipei, be sure to add some of these activities to your itinerary, you won’t be sorry!
+If you’re planning Taipei itinerary, be sure to add some of these activities to your ultimate adventure plans: you won’t be sorry!
 Travel safe and enjoy your journey, we’re sure it will be filled with amazing memories and adventures!

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps me keep the site going.